STAFF BIOS - 2022/23

-Mr. Dodge (née Finn) is excited to start his 4th year teaching at Seaholm High School.
-He earned his B.A.A. in Broadcasting & ASL from Central Michigan University, and his A.A.S. in ASL-English Interpreting from Oakland Community College.
-Mr. Finn is also a BEI-1 American Sign Language Interpreter (DeafBlind endorsed) for the state of Michigan.
-He loves to teach about facial expressions, animals, and DeafBlind culture.
-Have a great year!
+Mr. Dodge thrilled to start his 5th year teaching at Seaholm High School.
+His love for American Sign Language started in 4th grade at Bingham Farms Elementary at Disability Awareness Day!
+Mr. Dodge believes that day changed his entire life.
+He later earned his B.A.A. in Broadcasting & ASL from Central Michigan University, and his A.A.S. in ASL-English Interpreting from Oakland Community College.
+Mr. Dodge is also a BEI-1 American Sign Language Interpreter (DeafBlind endorsed) for the state of Michigan.
+He loves to teach about facial expressions (non-manual markers), Residential Schools for the Deaf, animals, & DeafBlind culture.
+Have a fabulous year!

 Mrs. Hladki is excited to start her 18th year of teaching at Seaholm High School, a 2020 National School of Character.
 She earned her B.A. in Secondary Education from the University of Michigan in both Spanish and Chemistry.
 Mrs. Hladki also holds a Masters degree in English as a Second Language for K-12 as well.
 As an alumnus of Seaholm, it is my honor to return teaching in an environment that so readily prepared me for not only a rigorous university courses, but also real-world experiences.
 This year, I will teach Spanish 2, Leadership and continue the work Character Education Committee.
 As it states below, I am excited to explore, participate, question, take risks and have success in a brand-new learning platform.
 I hope that your sense of adventure will come along with me!